siemens/ix/packages/documentation/docs/migration/2_0_0/index.md

 # Updating to v2.0.0

-Welcome to the migration guide for upgrading from v1 to v2!
-This guide aims to provide a seamless transition and assist you in updating your project.
-We highly recommend upgrading from version 1.6.3 to take advantage of the new features and improvements in v2.
-Follow this guide to ensure a smooth and successful migration process.
+Welcome to the migration guide for upgrading from Siemens iX v1 to v2.
+Please follow this guide to ensure a smooth and successful migration process.

 # Update your code